YoungyounGH/YoungyounGH.github.io/_pages/about.md

   - /about.html
 ---

-I am a newcomer in the field of computer vision, and my research direction is audio-driven video generation.
+I'm a newcomer in the field of computer vision, and my research direction is audio-driven video generation.

 Email: youngh0816@163.com